kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/synch_14.md

-# under review, I'll remove this once review is complete

 ## UCB MIDS W205 - Kevin Crook's supplement for Synchronous Session #14

 We will try to follow the official slides as close as we can in class.
 I will post commands here to make them easier for students to copy and paste.